andrewhead/Package-Qualifiers/README.md

 New modules should be added to the appropriate `SUBMODULES` lists at the top of the `data.py` file.
 The `main` method of a fetching module can optionally be wrapped with the `lock_method(<filename>)` decorator, which enforces that the main method is only invoked once at a time.

+## Writing a migration

+If you update a model, it's a necessary courtesy to others to write a migration script that will apply to existing databases to bring them up to date.

+Migrations are easy to write.
+First, create a Python module in the `migrate` directory.
+Its file name should start with a four-digit index after the index of the last-written migration (e.g., `0007` if the last migration started with `0006`).

+Then, write the forward migration procedure.
+You do this by instantiating a single method called `forward`, that takes a `migrator` as its only argument.
+Call Peewee `migrate` methods on this object to transform the database.
+For a list of available migration methods, see the [Peewee docs](http://docs.peewee-orm.com/en/latest/peewee/playhouse.html#schema-migrations).
+This should only take a few lines of code.

+We're only supporting forward migrations for now.